Skip to main content

 Dietary fats are indispensable for hormone production, nutrient absorption, and sustained energy.
 For active women, incorporating healthy fats into meals offers a dense energy source, particularly beneficial for longer-duration activities where glycogen stores may become depleted.
 These fats provide a steady release of energy, preventing sharp energy crashes.

-For sedentary women, healthy fats contribute significantly to satiety and blood sugar regulation, which supports stable throughout the day.
+For sedentary women, healthy fats contribute significantly to satiety and blood sugar regulation, which supports stable energy levels throughout the day.
 Their role in cell membrane integrity and the synthesis of steroid hormones underscores their importance for overall endocrine health, regardless of activity level.
 The emphasis remains on the quality of fats, favoring monounsaturated and polyunsaturated sources over saturated and trans fats.

 The following table illustrates the differential focus of macronutrient timing: